MostafaTaheri/Instagram-Scraper/README.md

 # Instagram-Scraper
 Welcome!

-The Instagram scraper is a command line application with 3 parts including:
+The Instagram scraper is a python  command line application with 3 parts including:

 1- User's information scraper: